 As a member of the Texas Christian University community, you play a key role in helping the University live up to its commitment to maintain the highest ethical and professional standards of conduct free from discrimination and harassment in support of our mission.
 As part of our legal responsibilities as a higher education institution, we must also understand and effectively apply the rules surrounding our students’ personally identifiable information.
 Beyond our legal requirements, we must educate and enforce federal and state regulations to maintain high standards to guide us in our daily University activities and behave in a manner that both respects the freedom of others and refrains from interfering with normal University business.

 To uphold these standards campus-wide, the University provides annual online, self-paced compliance training programs.
-As an employee of TCU, you are required to complete online compliance courses related to workplace conduct, discrimination and harassment, Title IX , the Clery Act, FERPA, and the protection of minors.
+As an employee of TCU, you are required to complete online compliance courses related to workplace conduct, discrimination and harassment, diversity, inclusion and belonging, Title IX , the Clery Act, FERPA, and data security.
 University employees are expected to complete their assigned courses within 30 days after the course assignment.
 Incomplete or non-complete courses may impact employees’ annual performance rating and/or merit increase.

 You will receive an email communication from Everfi that will contain instructions on accessing the courses.

-TCU, Brite, and TCU and UNTHSC School of Medicine Faculty and Staff, including temporary employees
+TCU, Brite, and TCU School of Medicine Faculty and Staff, including temporary employees

 - Code of Conduct: Workplace Conduct